 Your image should also be in keeping with your brand’s look and feel.

-In the example below, Tesla displays a stunning image featuring their key product, the Model 3.
-Notice how the road and sunset draw your attention to the car?
+In the example below, Tesla displays a stunning image featuring its latest car.
+Notice how the road and background draw your attention to the vehicle.

 You need to make sure that any text or visual details you include are large enough to be viewed easily on a small smartphone screen.